 If there is no clear delineation of tasks and authority, there could be confusion and a lack of accountability.
-Since ideally, a team member should only be directly reporting to one manager, from whom responsibilities are received and approvals are acquired.
+Ideally, a team member should only be directly reporting to one manager, from whom responsibilities are received and approvals are acquired.

-If there are numerous team members working on a task, it becomes unclear who’s responsible for what and also who’s responsibility it is to achieve goals on these tasks.
-Without having a structure of leadership and responsibility, projects can become quite chaotic.
+If there are numerous team members working on a task, it becomes unclear who’s responsible for what and also who’s responsible it is to achieve goals on these tasks.
+Without a structure of leadership and responsibility, projects can become quite chaotic.

 For a more productive workplace, there should be a clear outline of tasks on who is responsible while detailing the targets for submission.
 Clarity of scope of work promotes accountability and ownership.
 This also drives team member empowerment as they take responsibility for their own decisions in their area of expertise.

-A positive organizational culture that shows the commitment and cooperation of leaders and team members help drive strategic implementation.
+A positive organizational culture that shows the commitment and cooperation of leaders and team members helps drive strategic implementation.